Benefits of Fasting: Science Backed Evidence for Improved Health

 Research on fasting is fascinating.
 There are so many health benefits to fasting that it’s worth trying for yourself.
 With multiple ways to do it including several types of intermittent fasting and the more prolonged extended fasting, you’re likely to find a version that works for you.
 Going without food for a period of time on a daily basis is one of the easiest and most powerful health tools you can implement no matter how you choose to eat.

 If you decide to try it, be prepared for some backlash.
 Unless they’ve read the research, a lot of people see it as a form of an eating disorder or start to worry about you if you skip a meal.

 This thinking is in part because we’ve been brainwashed by the packaged food industry to believe that breakfast is the most important meal of the day.
 And that eating every few hours to keep one’s metabolism going is necessary.
-Plus, if you’re still a sugar burner, a few hours without a meal can make your blood sugar crash and make you downright hangry.
+Plus, if you’re still a sugar burner, a few hours without a meal can make your blood sugar levels crash and make you downright hangry.
 It makes it hard to imagine going for very long without a meal.

 Fortunately, in functional medicine circles and particularly the keto community, extended fasting for autophagy, insulin regulation, weight loss and health is generally accepted as normal and beneficial.
 Even you don’t need to lose weight you can get benefits from fasting.
 If losing weight is not a goal, you need to make sure you’re consuming the appropriate amount of food in your eating window.
 Even without weight loss, you can reap great metabolic benefits!

 Once you become fat adapted by following a ketogenic diet, fasting becomes much easier since your body is trained to easily access body fat.
 Whether you choose to experience the benefits of fasting as a sugar burner or a fat burner, the health advantages still apply.
 It’s just that fasting is so much easier when you’re following a keto diet.